DanialArab/Docker/README.md

 <a name="26"></a>
 ### Copying Files and Directories

-For copying applications'files and directories into the image we have two instructions:
+For copying applications' files and directories into the image we have two instructions:

 + COPY
 + ADD